IBM/kube101/workshop/Lab3/README.md

     The `kubectl exec` command will start a secondary process in the specified container.
 In this case, we're asking for the `redis-cli` command to be executed in the container named `redis-master-q9zg7`.
-When this process ends, the `kubectl exec` command will also exit but the other processes in the container will not be impacted.
+When this process ends, the `kubectl exec` command will also exit, but the other processes in the container will not be impacted.

     Once in the container, we can use the `redis-cli` command to make sure the